db362966/Node_Hotels/README.md

 🍽️ Node Hotels (Menu & Staff Management API)

-A backend project built with Node.js and Express for managing restaurant menu items and staff information.
-This project provides RESTful APIs to perform CRUD operations on menu and staff data.
+A backend project built with Node.js and Express.js for managing restaurant menu items and staff information.
+This project provides RESTful APIs to perform CRUD operations on menu and staff data, along with secure authentication using JWT and bcrypt.

 ---